 All the extracts obtained in the delipidization process were subjected to UPLC analysis, and none of them displayed evidence of chlorogenic acid presence.
-The details on CS lipidic extract composition have been reported in a recent paper by Nasti et al.19
+The details on lipidic extracts composition has been reported in a recent paper by Nasti $et\ al\ ^{19}$.

-Chlorogenic acid extraction
+Chlorogenic acids extraction

-Chlorogenic acids, due to their well-known antioxidant and interesting biological activities, were considered the main target compounds adopting supercritical fluid in the presence of a cosolvent.^{20,34} For comparison purposes, a solvent-based extraction was carried out employing a literature method with the aim of effectively extracting all the chlorogenic acid content from the delipidized biomasses.
-In the conventional extraction, a 1: 10 solid-to-liquid ratio was employed since it represents a good compromise between not exceeding the amount of solvent and guaranteeing an exhaustive extraction of targeted compounds.

-The first three $sc-CO_2$ extracts obtained in the presence of cosolvent from GCB delipidized biomass and the first five extracts obtained in the presence of co-solvent from delipidized CS biomass were all similar to samples obtained during delipidization and almost completely insoluble in water.
+Chlorogenic acids, due to their well-known antioxidant and interesting biological activities, were considered the main target compounds adopting supercritical fluid in the presence of a cosolvent ^{20,34}.
+For comparison purposes, a solvent-based extraction was carried out employing a literature method with the aim of effectively extracting all the chlorogenic acids content from the delipidized biomasses.
+In the conventional extraction, 1:10 solid-toliquid ratio was employed since it represents a good compromise between not exceeding in the amount of solvent and, at the same time, guaranteeing an exhaustive extraction of targeted compounds.
+The first three sc-CO2 extracts obtained in the presence of co-solvent from GCB delipidized biomass, and the first five extracts obtained in the presence of co-solvent from delipidized CS biomass, were all similar to samples obtained during delipidization and almost completely insoluble in water.
 After the mentioned cycles, successive extracts displayed an almost complete water-solubility.